Updated: Apr 17

 Bahrain have been in somewhat of a decline over the last few years. but their form coming into this tournament is scintillating.
 There was a loss to Oman (who else?) but they have won their last 3 games scoring 10 and conceding none.
 This is a dangerous Bahrain side but they are prone to individual mistakes and. do not have any standout stars.
 They are still, in reputation at least, one of the better West Asian sides.

 It remains to be seen how good they are on the ball, but like UAE, this is another solid defence that we will struggle to penetrate.
-They beat us 5-2 in the last edition but this might be one of those games, where a set piece could seal the result.
+They beat us 5-2 in the last edition but this might be one of those games, where a set piece or mistake could seal the result.

 Thailand's dip in form has coincided with a resurgence from Bahrain, who are likely to finish in the second automatic qualification spot behind the UAE.

-I never thought I'd say it, but our style of play lends itself to having a better GD and therefore if we play very, very well, we might be in with a chance of getting through on one of the "best third place team" slots.
+I never thought I'd say it, but our style of play lends itself to having a better GD and therefore if we play very, very well, we might be in with a chance of getting through in one of the "best third place team" slots.

 The only questions in terms of personnel are if a resurgent Amrinder has done enough to knock of Gurpreert Singh Sandh in goal and if out-of-form Jeje is still the team's first choice #9.
 Ashique Kuruniyan is in excellent form and his pace and trickery MIGHT get him a spot ahead of Halicharan Narzary.